Ecodesign for Sustainable Products Regulation (ESPR)

 July 18, 2024: ESPR entered into force

-Q2 2025: First Working Plan will be published, detailing ecodesign requirements for specific products and covering at least three years
+April 16: First Working Plan was published, detailing ecodesign requirements for specific products and covering at least three years

 Preparing for ESPR